Colorado-State-University-CMB/CM580A3-Intro-to-qCMB-2023/09_commandline/sw-carpentry-shell-novice/shell-lesson-data/README.md

 ```

 ## Mac users
- 1. Update your local repository using "pull" in github desktop.
-Then navigate to "09_commandline/sw-carpentry-shell-novice
+ Update your local repository using "pull" in github desktop.
+Then navigate to "09_commandline/sw-carpentry-shell-novice in your terminal.
- 2. Go to [this link](https://swcarpentry.github.io/shell-novice/03-create/index.html#moving-files-and-directories) to follow along with the lesson that uses these datasets.

 ## If your prompt is too long (like mine was)